racxxhel/GEN_Dashboard/README.md

 - **Tables for High-Need and All Households**
   Identify seniors who haven’t been visited in over 12 months.
 This is to ensure that follow-ups are done and visits are not done too far apart from each other.

+## How to use?
+Simply download the html file and open it using Chrome.